MBoone5/snap-eng-proj/README.md

+## A note to the SEA/Next Shift Learning Team
+As called out in my submission, and as I'm sure its clear with the state of this branch, I regretfully did not submit a fully complete project before the deadline.

+It would be remiss of me to not at least provide some context to why that is; If I remember correctly I mentioned in my video interview that I had recently moved to LA for family reasons, but to be more specific my future mother-in-law has been in hospice care since November of last year, with the situation becoming quite dire in the past couple months.
+Over the weekend she had multiple transient ischemic attacks (TIA, akin to a stroke), and I spent what time I could at the hospital.
+This obviously didn't bode well for me completing this project in a timely manner.

+I mention this to be transparent regarding the situation, but I do want to emphasize that **I do not expect any sort of extension or exception**.
+I would be more than just disappointed to have not at least tried to put my best foot forwards with this assessment.
+That being said, I will leave this branch `main`, as it was submitted at the deadline. _However, I will be continuing to work on a [`dev` branch](https://github.com/MBoone5/snap-eng-proj/tree/dev) between now and the morning of April 16th, to bring this project close to a state of completion._

+If, at all, that work can be taken into account, I would be incredibly appreciative, but I have no expectation of such.

+Regardless, I am grateful to have been considered for this opportunity and for an empowering exercise in JavaScript (a language I haven't wrote in a couple years, but I think what I wrote is half-decent).

+Thanks,
+-- Sal

+---

 # SEA Stage 2 - Data Catalog Project

 This repository contains the instructions, requirements, and starter code for Stage Two of the Snap Engineering Academy application process.